Skip to main content

 • Mentorship – small technology companies receive mentorship with connections to business counseling, lab space, prototype creation, and other resources to build and grow their business.

-• Direct Proposal Assistance – one on one proposal review for SBIR/STTR applicants.
+• Direct Proposal Assistance – one-on-one proposal review for SBIR/STTR applicants.

 • Training – based on particular opportunities and requirements of participating federal agencies, including research of topics, the application process, and best practices.